What is a Greenfield Investment?

 Advantages of a Greenfield Investment

-There are numerous advantages of a greenfield investment, including:
+There are numerous advantages to a greenfield investment, including the following:

 - High level of control over business operations

-- High quality control over the manufacturing and sale of products and/or services
+- High level of quality control over the manufacturing and sale of products and/or services

 - High control over brand image and staffing